 The clear starting point for this generation is convenience.
 This is the on-demand, must have generation.
 Even popping to the corner shop has become an effort and if you were to purchase your wines from a supermarket or off-license, how many people know their Sauvignon from their Merlot?
 One of the advantages of direct consumer sales is the more intimate relationship with the customer.
 Being a faceless user in a sea of products, that happens to include wine, means you get very little in the way of actual knowledge, so buying from supermarkets is not the best way forward.
 Direct to consumer wine vendors have specialist product knowledge and are only too pleased to help their customers choose wine that suits their palate, meal or occasion and they’re bringing the wines to your door via the postal system meaning you don’t need to leave the house to buy wine.

 We often think that anything ‘bespoke’ equals big money and shy away from finding out more.
 However, when you stop to think about it, cutting out the middleman actually means that a more competitive price can be offered to the customer.
 In 2015 in the United States, direct to consumer wine sales totalled over 5 million cases of wine — and that was a distinct rise on the previous year.
 The data provided was from a combined study by Wines & Vines and Ship Compliant.

 The Best Experience

-Garçon Wines offers direct to consumer shipping and take pride in the uniqueness of our product.
-The wines are selected from the ‘best’ wineries all over the world.
-We offer full-size wine bottles that fit through the letterbox meaning you don’t even have to be at home to receive your delivery, which makes buying wine a dream — no more carrying heavy bottles home.
+Garçon Wines offers a product ideally placed to make a great success of direct to consumer wine sales, through a sustainable, flat bottles.
+We offer full-size wine bottles that fit through the letterbox meaning that consumers don’t even have to be at home to receive delivery, which makes buying wine a dream — no more carrying heavy bottles home.